iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   selectedInRolesValues = <comma-separated list of in role column ids>

-A comma-separated list of selected in role columns.
-If this property is missing then all defined in role columns in this section are selected.
+A comma-separated list of selected ``inRoles`` columns.
+If this property is missing, then all defined ``inRoles`` columns in this section are selected.

 inRoles.<in role column id>.id
 ..............................